 The following guidelines are designed to help jobseekers recognise and avoid fraudulent tactics.

 Look for verifiable company email addresses.
-Larger, more established companies have email addresses with top level domains that match their websites.
-Communications from such large established companies generally should not come from publicly available addresses like yahoo or gmail.
+Larger, more established companies usually have email addresses with top level domains that match their websites.
+Generally, communications from such large established companies do not come from publicly available addresses like yahoo or gmail.
 If you are contacted by someone with a generic address, ask if they are able to conduct communications via a company domain email address.
-If they can’t, or won’t, proceed with caution.
+If they can’t or won’t, proceed with caution.

-Watch closely for email addresses with misspelt or “spoofed” company names.
+Watch closely for email addresses with misspelled or “spoofed” company names.
 These are often similar to, but not exactly matching the actual company name.
-Examples of suspicious addresses include “Info@company.net” instead of “Info@company.com,” and misspelt company names like “Info@companie.com” or “Info@compaany.com.”
+Examples of suspicious addresses include “Info@company.net” instead of “Info@company.com,” and misspelled company names like “Info@companie.com” or “Info@compaany.com.”

 Match the job offer to your application.
-Avoid bait-and-switch scams by confirming that employers who respond to your applications are offering the job to which you applied.
+Avoid bait-and-switch scams by confirming that employers that respond to your applications are offering the job for which you applied.

 Be cautious when pursuing positions with salaries, perks and flexibility that seem too good to be true.
 Ask questions to confirm that the position is salaried (not commission only) and that there is a physical base of operations when a “work from home” opportunity is advertised.

-Insist on an in-person meeting.
+Insist on an in-person or video interview.
 Be wary of job offers that come with little or no interview process.
-Scammers will often avoid face-to-face interviews by relying on chat services, Skype calls or Google hangouts while offering “work from home” positions.
+Scammers often avoid face-to-face interviews by relying on chat services, such as Google Hangouts, while offering “work from home” positions.

 Always report suspicious communications to Indeed.
 If you are contacted by someone you suspect of fraudulent intentions or suspicious business practices, please contact Indeed immediately.